Buying a ticket

 Raversyde has developed a circulation plan for both its sites, making sure visitors virtually always go in one direction and do not cross the path of other visitors.

 At the ANNO 1465 site, you can enter two of the four cottages; you can look inside through the windows of the other two.
 The rest of the museum is fully accessible save for a few minor elements.
-The audio guides are currently unavailable.
-At the Atlantikwall site, we have developed a completely new route avoiding any covered and narrow spaces.
-You cannot enter most of the bunkers.
+Due to the corona measures, not all bunkers on the Atlantikwall are accessible, there is an adapted corona course.
+In ANNO 1465 you cannot enter all houses.
 You can look inside several bunkers and large photo panels showing the interior of the closed spaces have been installed.
-Additional information panels have been installed to replace the audio guides, which are not handed out.
+Additional information panels have been installed.
 This way, you will be safely outdoors for most of the time and walk along a lovely route between the bunkers and other relics from both world wars.
-You will also pass through some trenches that were normally closed to the public.
-From 1 July onwards, the route will feature a treasure hunt and guides will provide information at fixed locations on weekends.
+The route features a treasure hunt for children.
 The Hast Collection and ‘Atlantic Wall’ exhibition by Stephan Vanfleteren are temporarily closed.
-The temporary exhibition ‘Bang Bang’ by Jonas Vansteenkiste and Veerle Michiels is open to the public, as is the exhibition on the First World War on the coast at the Green Checkered House.
+The temporary exhibition ARTlantic Wall by Vlekart and EFTER is open to the public, as is the exhibition on the First World War on the coast at the Green Checkered House.

 Can I go for a walk in the scenic park?